 what exactly are beacons, what are they used for and what is their role in the future of technology?

 These are the questions we will try to answer in this article.

 What is beacon technology?

 There are many other major and minor applications of this technology in the real world.
-It can be used to send helpful reminders to people based on their location, to make mobile payments, at airports, theme parks and more.
+It can be used to send helpful reminders to people based on their location and to make mobile payments, at airports, theme parks, and more.

 So, basically, a brand or retail store through its beacons can detect the exact location of the customer at a given time, and send timely messages to fit the needs of that customer.